vardumper/html5-twig-component-bundle/README.md

-# HTML Component Bundle
+# HTML5 Elements as Twig Components

-Symfony UX Twig Components for all HTML5 elements with ARIA support.
+Symfony UX Twig Components for all HTML5 elements with ARIA support, Enum validation for consistency and enforcing valid HTML5.
+Classes and templates as generated from the HTML5 specifications.
+This bundle is part of Extended HTMLDocument library built ontop of PHP's DOM\HTMLDocument.

 ## Installation